 A good pricing team is never complacent; they continually test and learn from focused and tactical price actions using the scientific process and a range of price methodology.

-A good pricing team is always on the lookout for discovering sources of value and understanding how the market responds to price and perceives value.
+A team is always on the lookout for discovering sources of value and understanding how the market responds to price and perceives value.

 They seek to capture additional price premiums whether this is in the product itself or in the supply chain, network effect or community.

 A pricing team is unlike a sales and finance team because it seeks to quantify intrinsic value and monetise intangible value to boost revenue and margin.
 This is a quantum leap from simple cost-plus pricing – you don’t need a pricing team for that.

-Great pricing teams challenges conventional and ingrained and often incomplete views on business and business:
+Great pricing teams challenges conventional and ingrained and often incomplete views on Business Economics:

 - You don’t need a pricing team to just sign off and manage discounts and administer markups.

 - Excessive price reduction to push volume is not the answer to profitable growth

 - Your pricing team should be advised that dropping your list price by 7% so your distributors are happy, does not really make them happy it just lowers the bar for the everyone else and encourages price wars

-- And your pricing team would never just increase customer prices by 3% across the board to cover output costs because their profitability analysis said this was a good idea.
+- And they would never just increase customer prices by 3% across the board to cover output costs because their profitability analysis said this was a good idea.

 A good pricing team will dispel myths, rumours about the market and competition; test assumptions and give you viable pricing options – and explain the trade-offs you’ll end up making with every go to market action.

 In very simple terms, you need to break old habits and ways of thinking about price and volume; otherwise, you risk overcharging some customers and undercharging other customers.

 Business Economics 101 is not really inaccurate it’s incomplete and can expose your business to risk.

 It neither tells the full story about your pricing power nor informs you of the risk of margin erosion.
 When you use price incorrectly.